jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 # A Walkthrough of the Fuel Adjustment Routine

+This is a detailed code walkthrough of the main fuel adjustment routine for the 944T DME.
+For a gentler overview that explains the process without getting into the weeds of the code, see [this overview article](dme_fuel_enrichments_overview.md)

 The main fuel adjustments are done by the routine starting at 1D23 (note: the opendme annotations incorrectly call this routine "lookup_dwell_angle".

 We can summarize the adjustments made here like this: